grafana/agent/docs/developer/release/3-update-version-in-code.md

     3. Update appropriate places in the codebase that have the previous version with the new version determined above.

-        You can run the following command to update the version in the codebase:
+        First update `tools/gen-versioned-files/agent-version.txt` with the new `VERSION` and run:

         ```
-        AGENT_VERSION=VERSION ./tools/generate-version-files.sh
+        make generate-versioned-files
         ```

+        Next, commit the changes (including those to `tools/gen-versioned-files/agent-version.txt`, as a workflow will use this version to ensure that the templates and generated files are in sync).

         * Do **not** update the `operations/helm` directory.
 It is updated independently from Agent releases.